top of page

 Guest Instructor/Choreographer

-Named “The Swiss Army Knife of Chicago Dance” by Dance Magazine, Martin Ortiz graduated from University of Wisconsin Stevens Point earning his BFA with additional summer training dance programs from Luna Negra Dance Theater, Thodos Dance Chicago, and Giordano Dance Chicago.
-He performed and toured nationally as a company member for Giordano Dance Chicago for over nine years.
-After concert dancing, another passion of Martin’s is musical Theater.
-Martin recently appeared in Lyric’s Opera of Chicago West Side Story among other musical theater productions such as A Chorus Line, Saturday Night Fever, Newsies, Cabaret, and Mary Poppins.
-During the fall, Martin will debut in his first Opera Production as a featured dancer on Lyric’s Opera of Chicago Jenůfa.
-Martin is also making his debut as a choreographer and actor on the big screen.
-He has choreographed the movie musical Good Enough and recently Movin In, which will be released in 2024.
-Martin also keeps busy working in the fitness industry with several certifications under his belt for major athletic clubs around the Chicago area.
+Named “The Swiss Army knife of Chicago Dance” by Dance Magazine, Martin graduated from University of Wisconsin Stevens Point earning his BFA with additional summer training dance programs from Luna Negra Dance Theater, Thodos Dance Chicago and Giordano Dance Chicago where for over 9 years as a company member Martin performed and toured nationally.
+After concert dancing, another passion of Martin is musical theater.
+Martin appeared in Lyric’s Opera of Chicago Champion, West Side Story and Jenůfa.
+Other credits include Guys and Dolls, A Chorus Line, Evita, Saturday Night Fever, and Mary Poppins at Drury Lane; Newsies at Marriott Theater; Cabaret at Paramount.
+Film Choreography Credits include “Moving In” and “Good Enough The Musical."
+Martin has also keeping busy working in the fitness industry with a number of certifications under his belt for major athletic clubs around the Chicago area.

 Ryan Galloway.webp